twof/EverythingButTheBagel/README.md

   - Github actions run on a macOS instance because The Composable Architecture relies on Combine which has not been ported to Linux yet.
 Once that happens, unit tests could be run on a Linux instance which is much cheaper.
 - Additionally, an Xcode Cloud pipeline is set up to archive the app and release to TestFlight
 - Locally, swiftlint presents warnings in Xcode to enforce a consistent coding style in the project.
-- Pre-commit hooks are also installed.
+- Pre-commit hooks are installed.
   - Swiftlint is also run on commit to catch edits performed outside of Xcode and to ensure committed code meets style standards.
-  - A tool I created called [Downstream](https://github.com/twof/Downstream) is also run.
+  - A tool I created called [Downstream](https://github.com/twof/Downstream) is run on commit.
 Downstream alerts users when changes might indicate a need for docs to be updated.
 For example, changes to `Package.swift` could indicate a new dependency has been added and I should probably talk about it in the README.

 ## Future Directions
 - The UI is very simple.
 A lot of opportunity for design improvement there.